nisiviglia/sivigliaweb/README.md

 ### Project Goals
 1. Learn as much as i can
 2. Advertise myself as professionally as i can
-3. Impletement a blog and project showcase that is dynamic
+3. Implement a blog and project showcase that is dynamic
-4. Implement website analitics
+4. Implement RESTful API and client side rendering

-### To-Do
+### Stack Used
+- ReactJS
-- Add admin page
+- Flask
-- Add mysql
+- MongoDB
-- Create template for blog html
-- Create backend work for blog
-- Link Backend blog to admin page